-(3) That in the case of CEO recruitment and the transition from the old to the new remuneration structure, the following applies:
+(3) That in the case of CEO recruitment and the transition from the old to the new

-Minimum qualification and Additional qualification and Amount granted on top of the

-experience for r appointment experience a ttained minimum point of the relevant

-higher band or the last basic

-salary upon migration from the

-old remuneration scale

-- i.
-Bachelor's Degree relevant to the position and proven operational management experience of at least 7 years in a senior management position in a comparable organization/ministry, with proven management experience in the relevant field. - Postgraduate Degree (ie of 1 year or more) with/or additional years of proven operational management experience in a senior management position in a comparable organization/ministry: - a.
-3 to 4 additional years; - b.
-5 to 9 additional years; - c.
-10+ additional years; - a.
-3% of the minimum point of the relevant salary band or 3% of the basic salary upon migration from the old remuneration scale. - b.
-6% of the minimum point of the relevant salary band or 6% of the basic salary upon migration from the old remuneration scale. - c.
-9% of the minimum point of the relevant salary band or 9% of the basic salary upon migration from the old remuneration scale. - (4) Recognition of additional higher qualifications within the same band only Table 2 below applies to those employees who have earned additional higher qualifications ONLY within the same band not yet recognised in a PSC decision.
+Minimum qualification and experience for appointment ı - - - - - - - - - - - - - - - - - - - Amount granted on top of the minimum point of the relevant higher band or the last basic salary upon migration from the old remuneration scale i.
+Bachelor's Degree relevant to the position and proven operational management experience of at least 7 years in a senior management position in a comparable organization/ministry, with proven management experience in the relevant field. proven operational management experience in a senior management position in a comparable organization/ministry: relevant salary band or 3% of the basic salary upon migration from the old

+(4) Recognition of additional higher qualifications within the same band only Table 2 below applies to those employees who have earned additional higher qualifications ONLY within the same band not yet recognised in a PSC decision.
 The proposed section does not include a salary on promotion/appointment and these can only apply to the customary instruction of section 5A.3: